What is a cover board, and what are the benefits of the most specified cover board types?

 Application

-Flat and low slope roofing.
+Flat roofing.
 Compatibility with single ply and liquid applied membranes must be explored prior to specification.

 Whilst there is a range of cover boards currently on the market, not all are suited for specification in commercial projects.
 Some have limitations in terms of compatibility with the various components of the roof build up.